 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You need to be in good academic standing and have a cumulative GPA of 2.5.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 2.5.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You must have completed French 201 prior to beginning the program.
 You may apply as a freshman, but must have at least sophomore standing by the time the program begins.

 COURSES/ COURSE EQUIVALENCIES